Course Content and Outcome Guide for DM 105

 - Special Fee:

-Course DescriptionCovers foodborne illnesses in food industry.
-Includes identifying and analyzing the factors which cause foodborne illnesses and food safety and sanitation through proper purchasing, preparation, handling and storage.
-Includes the ServSafe exam.
+Course DescriptionCovers basic methods and skills related to local food production and foodborne illnesses in the food industry.
+Includes garden preparation, seeding, planting, and maintenance; identifying and analyzing the factors which cause foodborne illnesses; and food safety and sanitation through proper purchasing, preparation, handling and storage.
+Includes ServSafe exam.

 Intended Outcomes for the course